Alvars and Maharashtrian Bhakti Saints: Parallels in Devotion, Poetry, and Social Reform

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What parallels exist between the Tamil Alvars and Maharashtrian Bhakti saints?
+What do the Tamil Alvars and Maharashtrian Bhakti saints have in common?